dativebase/deploy-dative-old/README.rst

 1. creates a Ubuntu 14.04 server,
 2. installs the OLD and its Python/system dependencies
 3. installs Dative
-4. initializes/configures an OLD instance (database, tables, and directories)
+4. initializes/configures one or more OLD instances
+   - creates MySQL database(s), tables, default rows
+   - creates store/ directory structures for OLD instances
-5. serves the OLD instance (SSL/HTTPS, nginx)
+5. serves the OLD instance(s) (nginx)
 6. serves Dative